Imagine going through a traumatic experience like a car accident, earthquake, or explosion.

 Clients with trauma and PTSD will require focused help with their therapeutic needs.
 The following are guidelines for helping PTSD clients.

-1. Ensure your client they are not to blame
+1. Assure your client that they are not to blame

 Clients who have gone through trauma and may be experiencing PTSD often feel they are to blame (Bub & Lommen, 2017).
 This usually leaves them with tremendous guilt, especially survivor guilt and blame (Murray, Pethania, & Medin, 2021).